Employability Projects Closed

 Helping people back into work has been our social remit since we began in the 80s.
-Through the Building Better Opportunities (National Lottery Community Fund) and Community Led Local Development (CLLD) funded programmes, SEK has worked with hundreds of people who need support in getting back in to employment across Kent and Medway.
+Through the Building Better Opportunities (National Lottery Community Fund and European Social Fund, Community Led Local Development (CLLD) and UK Community Renewal Fund, SEK has worked with hundreds of people who need support in getting back into employment across Kent and Medway.

 We understand the various challenges that people face to reach their employability goals, so we aim to support people on our programmes to access services and move that one step closer to reaching their potential.